BrunoComitre/python-resource-inventory/Python Annotations/PYTHON WEB.md

 Agile software development comprises various approaches to software development under which requirements and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customer(s)/end user(s). [wikipedia](https://en.wikipedia.org/wiki/Agile_software_development).

-- [Dont Repeat Yourself] [EN-US] - (http://wiki.c2.com/?DontRepeatYourself) - Duplication (inadvertent or purposeful duplication) can lead to maintenance nightmares, poor factoring, and logical contradictions.
+- [Dont Repeat Yourself] - (http://wiki.c2.com/?DontRepeatYourself) - Duplication (inadvertent or purposeful duplication) can lead to maintenance nightmares, poor factoring, and logical contradictions.
-- [eXtreme programming]([LINK](https://en.wikipedia.org/wiki/Extreme_programming)) [EN-US] - Extreme programming, or simply XP, is considered an agile methodology as it fits well with small and medium sized software developers with vague and constantly changing requirements.
+- [eXtreme programming]([LINK](https://en.wikipedia.org/wiki/Extreme_programming)) - Extreme programming, or simply XP, is considered an agile methodology as it fits well with small and medium sized software developers with vague and constantly changing requirements.
-- [Test-driven development]((https://en.wikipedia.org/wiki/Test-driven_development)) [EN-US] -  Is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the code is improved so that the tests pass.
+- [Test-driven development]((https://en.wikipedia.org/wiki/Test-driven_development)) -  Is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the code is improved so that the tests pass.
-- [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) [EN-US] - Is an agile process framework for managing complex knowledge work, with an initial emphasis on software development, although it has been used in other fields and is slowly starting to be explored for other complex work, research and advanced technologies.
+- [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) - Is an agile process framework for managing complex knowledge work, with an initial emphasis on software development, although it has been used in other fields and is slowly starting to be explored for other complex work, research and advanced technologies.
-- [Kanban](https://en.wikipedia.org/wiki/Kanban) [EN-US] - Is a scheduling system for lean manufacturing and just-in-time manufacturing (JIT).
+- [Kanban](https://en.wikipedia.org/wiki/Kanban) - Is a scheduling system for lean manufacturing and just-in-time manufacturing (JIT).
-- [Code Style](https://docs.python-guide.org/writing/style/) [EN-US] - One reason for the high readability of Python code is its relatively complete set of Code Style guidelines and “Pythonic” idioms.
+- [Code Style](https://docs.python-guide.org/writing/style/) - One reason for the high readability of Python code is its relatively complete set of Code Style guidelines and “Pythonic” idioms.

 [GO TO INDEX](#index)